PhilPuk/Obsidian_Vaulter/README.md

 # Obsidian Vaulter

 ### What is this?
-This script automates some processes for you git vault.
+    This script automates some processes for you obsidian vault.

 ### How to use?
     Set your vault path in the obsidian_config.py file.